To Contents

 The portrait on coins and banknotes gradually change to that of King Charles.

-The unit of currency is the pound (£) and pence (p). £1 is 100 p, JPY163 (as of March 18, 2024).
+The unit of currency is the pound (£) and pence (p). £1 is 100 p, JPY191.08 (as of December 6 2024).
 There are four denominations of banknotes: £5, £10, £20, and £50.
 In general, £50 notes are not often used.There are eight types of coins: 1 p, 2 p, 5 p, 10 p, 20 p, 50 p, £1, and £2.

 Although Scotland, Northern Ireland, and other countries in the UK issue their own banknotes, the currency values are the same.
 Scottish and Northern Irish banknotes are supposed to be accepted in other regions of the UK, but there may be places that refuse you service.
 Also, Scotland and Northern Ireland currency cannot be exchanged in Japan and should be used or exchanged to British pounds as early as possible.